The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 There are topical pharmaceuticals available that will clear the skin without working on any internal balances.

 However, the issue with using these products is the person using them becomes reliant.
-As the internal imbalances have not been corrected, as soon as the products stop being used the acne returns, sometimes worse than it was before.
+As the internal imbalances have not been corrected, as soon as the products stop being used the breakouts return, sometimes worse than they were before.

-Of course there is the odd exception where the acne is caused solely by the skin care, however these cases are less common.
+Of course there is the odd exception where blemishes are caused solely by skincare, however these cases are less common.